dombmann/Bachelor_Game/README.md

 # Bachelor_Game

-This game was created for my Bachelor Thesis "Interactive Visualisation to assess Hand Kinematics" and can be played by anyone with access to a Leap Motion Controller.
-This repository contains all the necessary files to play the game as an executable file.
+This game was developed as part of my Bachelor Thesis titled "Interactive Visualization to Assess Hand Kinematics."
+The game is designed to be played using a Leap Motion Controller, and this repository includes all the necessary files for running the game as an executable.
-For the Unity Project see section "Furter Work".

 ## Requirements
 * Leap Motion V2 with v2.3.1 Tracking SDK
-* A physical Leap Motion Controller
+* Physical Leap Motion Controller
 * Tested on Windows 7 and Linux Ubuntu 18.04
-* Process "leapd" must be running (either from Terminal on Linux or via the Leap Motion Controll panel on windows)
+* Ensure the "leapd" process is running (either from Terminal on Linux or via the Leap Motion Control Panel on Windows)

 ## Notes
-If tracking appears to be very unstable check the quality via the "Visualizer" (Leap build-in Tool) and ensure the Leap Motion
-Controller is calibrated to a value of at least 90.
+If tracking appears unstable, check the quality using the "Visualizer" (Leap's built-in tool) and calibrate the Leap Motion Controller to a value of at least 90.
-Mark the game as executable for Linux via "chmod +x GameLinux.x86_64" or via "rightclick -> mark as executable file"
+For Linux, mark the game as executable via "chmod +x GameLinux.x86_64" or by right-clicking and selecting "mark as executable file."

 ## Funding
-This project was funded by EIT Health under grant id: 19340
+This project received funding from EIT Health under grant id: 19340.
 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

-This work is licensed under a
-[Creative Commons Attribution 4.0 International License][cc-by].
+This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]